 You can use sex as an opportunity to communicate, explore what you each enjoy, let go of difficult feelings, and be able to place the rest of the world on ‘pause,’ while experiencing time with you and your partner truly connected.

-In summary, pursuing a renewal in your relationship can lead to feelings of excitement and engagement, not only in your relationship, but in your life.
+Pursuing a renewal in your relationship can lead to feelings of excitement and engagement, not only in your relationship, but in your life.
 The value of this pursuit becomes evident in your marriage, but also for your entire family.
 You and your partner have the power to commit to exploring the value and the ways to prioritize your marital relationship, even with the responsibilities that come with raising kids..
-As always, Simi Psychological Group is here to support you in your journey.
+As always, Simi Psychological Group is here to support you through marriage counseling and sex therapy.
+We look forward to be a part of your journey to reignite the spark!

 Call today for a free consultation.
 (805) 842-1994.